jaju/sax-plucker-clj/README.md

 See one example at https://github.com/dbpedia/extraction-framework/issues/487

 Notes:
-1. This library was quick-tested on a > 1.7G compressed XML file, and the aggregates matched perfectly with a grep-check.
+1. This library was quick-tested on a > 1.7G compressed XML file and more than 250M lines, and the aggregates matched perfectly with a grep-check.

 ## License